networknext/next/docs/source/index.rst

 	next_client_close_session( client );

-When you are finished using your client, destroy it:
+When you have finished using your client, destroy it:

 .. code-block:: c++